madeline-stevens/musicmood/README.md

 # musicmood
 A Spotify API playlist app that takes in a playlist ID and returns the energy (intensity and activity) and valence (musical positiveness) for each track.
-These values range from 0.0 to 1.0 and are present for every song.

 ![screenshot](images/screenshot.png)